jupyterlab/extension-examples/contentheader/README.md

 As in the demo animated GIF above, once in JupyterLab

-1. open the [Command Palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html) via, e.g., View ➜ Activate Command Palette.
+1. Open the [Command Palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html) via, e.g., _View_ ➜ _Activate Command Palette_.
-2. Type in "populate" to see the command created by this extension: "Populate content header (time example)".
+2. Type in `populate` to see the command created by this extension: _Populate content header (time example)_.
 3. This will create a small header bar at the top of the main JupyterLab window that shows the current time in GMT (Greenwich Mean Time, also called UTC, Coordinated Universal Time).

-> Nota bene, you can _toggle_ the `contentHeader` via the Command Palette ➜ "Show Header Above Content" if you decide you don't want to see it.
+> Nota bene, you can _toggle_ the `contentHeader` via the _Command Palette_ ➜ _Show Header Above Content_ if you decide you don't want to see it.

-> Nota bene 2, the `contentHeader` and the "Show Header Above Content" toggle apply on a _per_ `MainAreaWidget`: if you run this extension, it will show the time in the `contentHeader` of the _active_ main area, and the time will not appear in another notebook tab.
+> Nota bene 2, the `contentHeader` and the _Show Header Above Content_ toggle apply on a _per_ `MainAreaWidget`: if you run this extension, it will show the time in the `contentHeader` of the _active_ main area, and the time will not appear in another notebook tab.
 This may be useful for some extension workflows and not others.

 ## Implementation notes

-For full details see the body of the `execute` function in [`index.ts`](./src/index.ts), but in prose, here's what we do to make use of the `contentHeader` widget—
+For full details see the body of the `execute` function in [`index.ts`](./src/index.ts), but in prose, here's what to do to make use of the `contentHeader` widget.

 First, get a `MainAreaWidget`.
-The approach used here will likely be useful for many JupyterLab use cases: `JupyterFrontEnd.shell.currentWidget` will be a `MainAreaWidget` if your extension is being activated with a classic JupyterLab window, and we ensure that this is so by ensuring `app.shell.currentWidget instanceof MainAreaWidget`.
+The approach used here will likely be useful for many JupyterLab use cases: `JupyterFrontEnd.shell.currentWidget` will be a `MainAreaWidget` if your extension is being activated with a classic JupyterLab window, and you can ensure that by testing for `app.shell.currentWidget instanceof MainAreaWidget`.

 `MainAreaWidget.contentHeader` is a "top-to-bottom" vertical [Lumino BoxPanel](https://jupyterlab.github.io/lumino/widgets/classes/boxpanel.html).
 You can call its `addWidget` and `insertWidget` methods to populate this space with your own custom widgets.

 ## Background

-The motivation for this extension example was a question on the Jupyter Discourse, ["How to add Widget to an arbitrary HTMLElement?"](https://discourse.jupyter.org/t/how-to-add-widget-to-an-arbitrary-htmlelement/11576), where Michał Krassowski kindly recomended we create this to remind JupyterLab developers of this feature.
+The motivation for this extension example was a question on the Jupyter Discourse, ["How to add Widget to an arbitrary HTMLElement?"](https://discourse.jupyter.org/t/how-to-add-widget-to-an-arbitrary-htmlelement/11576), where Michał Krassowski kindly recommended to create this example to remind JupyterLab developers of this feature.

-The feature was added in [this PR](https://github.com/jupyterlab/jupyterlab/pull/9984) which has further discussion.
+The feature was added in [that PR](https://github.com/jupyterlab/jupyterlab/pull/9984) which has further discussion.